top of page

 My Amazing Students with Autism Spectrum Disorder

-Many voice teachers are insecure working with students on the Autism Spectrum because of their lack of training and understanding.
-I, for one, have many years of experience with this population and find these students the most amazing and creative people I have been blessed to know.
-These are stories about three of the most amazing music students with ASD I have taught.
+Many voice teachers feel uncertain about working with students on the Autism Spectrum due to a lack of training and understanding.
+However, I have years of experience with this group and find these students to be incredibly amazing and creative individuals.
+Here are stories about three of the most remarkable music students with ASD that I have taught.

 #1- Milana

-The student who taught me the most about how the brain processes music was a student named Milana, a middle school soprano who exhibited perfect pitch, played Mozart by ear, and was a gifted artist in drawing and painting.
-Milana was diagnosed at the time with Aspergers Syndrome.
-Milana also spoke and sang in several languages, including Japanese, which she learned because of her interest in Anime.
-I worked with Milana for five years teaching her singing, music note reading, piano, music theory and music history.
-While I imparted my years of experience in music Milana offered me a glimpse into a very exciting phenomenon called Synesthesia.
+The student who taught me the most about how the brain processes music was Milana, a middle school soprano with perfect pitch, who played Mozart by ear and was a talented artist.
+Diagnosed with Asperger's Syndrome, Milana spoke and sang in several languages, including Japanese, which she learned due to her interest in Anime.
+I worked with Milana for five years, teaching her singing, music note reading, piano, music theory, and music history.
+While I shared my musical expertise, Milana introduced me to an intriguing phenomenon called Synesthesia.

 #2 Francisco

-Another phenomenal student is Francisco, a 20 year old male with multiple learning disabilities, a developmental coordination disorder and only recently diagnosed with High Functioning Autism.
-He was referred to me by his sister, a voice student of mine, majoring in film and theater, at the University of Arizona.
+Another remarkable student is Francisco, a 20-year-old with multiple learning disabilities and a developmental coordination disorder, recently diagnosed with High Functioning Autism.
+He was referred to me by his sister, a voice student majoring in film and theater at the University of Arizona.

-Francisco began his journey with me as a piano student.
-He plays numerous instruments by ear, is a sketch artist, and wants to learn to sing.
-After a year working with Francisco on the piano he asked me if he could also learn to sing in order to assist him with his communications issues.
-As I trained as a speech-language pathologist, I decided that I would be happy to work with him and his clinician to assist with his communication skills.
+Francisco began as a piano student, playing various instruments by ear, sketching, and wanting to learn singing.
+After a year of piano lessons, he asked to learn singing to help with his communication issues.
+With my background as a speech-language pathologist, I gladly worked with him and his clinician on his communication skills.

-Although Francisco is an accomplished musician there is one area that is lacking- his ability to match singing pitch.
-At first I began training him to hear the pitch on the piano and reproduce it in his voice.
-Instead, he reproduced the pitch consistently a perfect 4th below the original pitch.
-So why was this student reproducing each pitch a forth below the pitch?
+Despite being an accomplished musician, Francisco struggled with matching singing pitch.
+Initially, I trained him to hear the pitch on the piano and reproduce it vocally, but he consistently sang a perfect fourth below the original pitch.
+This raised the question: why was he reproducing each pitch a fourth below?

-Francisco did recognize that he was singing below the pitch he heard but didn’t know how to fix it.
-For Francisco I began using a voice training software program which shows real-time visual feedback as he sang.
-This visual-auditory feedback was just what he needed.
-After about a month of working just a few minutes a day he is now singing five note scales in tune with success.
+Francisco realized he was singing below the pitch but didn't know how to correct it.
+I introduced a voice training software that provided real-time visual feedback as he sang.
+This visual-auditory feedback was exactly what he needed.
+After about a month of brief daily practice, he is now successfully singing five-note scales in tune.

-As we progress through this school year I expect to help Francisco master control over his voice and demonstrate the beautiful baritone voice of which he was gifted.
-He has told me that his speech-language pathologist has noticed a difference in his breath support, speaking rate, resonance and intonation in just a short time.
+As we continue through the school year, I anticipate helping Francisco gain control over his voice and showcase his beautiful baritone voice.
+He mentioned that his speech-language pathologist noticed improvements in his breath support, speaking rate, resonance, and intonation in a short time.

 #3 Claire

-Claire came to me four years ago as a high school junior with a glorious soprano voice.
-She was diagnosed with Autism and demonstrated several deficits in pragmatics, socialization and lack of confidence.
-Claire has perfect pitch, an innate knowledge of music theory and is now studying to be a music teacher.
+Claire came to me four years ago as a high school junior with a stunning soprano voice.
+Diagnosed with Autism, she showed several deficits in pragmatics, socialization, and confidence.
+Claire has perfect pitch, an innate understanding of music theory, and is now studying to become a music teacher.

-What began as preparation for Arizona Solo and Ensemble auditions began a four year journey with a gifted student who has taught me so much about the struggle of acceptance with ASD and the power determination.
+What began as preparation for Arizona Solo and Ensemble auditions turned into a four-year journey with a gifted student who taught me much about the challenges of acceptance with ASD and the power of determination.

-My job was simple- listen to the student, identify her vocal strengths, find a song that worked in her range and level of development and prepare the student to perform for a grade at the state level.
-What I didn’t expect was the level of musical ability and vocal flexibility that came with that quiet, introspective young lady.
-Claire, although not very confident, had a range of over 3-1/2 octaves, was born with perfect pitch, could sight sing at a college level, could sing major, minor, augmented and diminished scales and chords without assistance, somehow was able to listen to a piece of music and identify the historical period and was functioning way above her high school level.
-I was blown away!
+My task was straightforward: listen to Claire, identify her vocal strengths, select a song suitable for her range and development, and prepare her for a graded state-level performance.
+Her musical ability and vocal flexibility were unexpected for such a quiet, introspective young lady.
+Claire had a range of over 3-1/2 octaves, perfect pitch, could sight-sing at a college level, and could sing major, minor, augmented, and diminished scales and chords without assistance.
+She could identify the historical period of a piece of music and was performing above her high school level.
+I was amazed!

-Need I tell you that Claire scored an excellent rating at Arizona Solo and Ensemble that year.
-We continued to work towards and succeeded in her goals to perform as a member of the Arizona All-State Chorus both in her junior and senior year.
-She learned most of her music on her own and, as I have done with college level students, helped her with posture, breath control, phrasing, focus, placement, stage presence and confidence.
-She scored so high that she was selected to perform at the Musical Educators’ National Conference with a group of students from high schools around the United States.
+Claire received an excellent rating at the Arizona Solo and Ensemble that year.
+We continued working towards her goals, succeeding in her aim to perform with the Arizona All-State Chorus during her junior and senior years.
+She learned most of her music independently, and, as with college-level students, I assisted her with posture, breath control, phrasing, focus, placement, stage presence, and confidence.
+Her high scores earned her a spot to perform at the Musical Educators’ National Conference with students from across the U.S.

-Claire joined every vocal ensemble in Tucson that she could as she continued working with me.
-She learned to sing classical music, music theater, pop, jazz, opera and folk music.
-Claire can sing in English, French, Italian, Spanish and German and has mastered the International Phonetic Alphabet (IPA) at my suggestion.
-With that knowledge she is able to learn to sing in any other language that she is interested in performing.
+Claire joined every vocal ensemble in Tucson she could while continuing to work with me.
+She learned to sing classical music, musical theater, pop, jazz, opera, and folk music.
+Claire can sing in English, French, Italian, Spanish, and German and mastered the International Phonetic Alphabet (IPA) at my suggestion.
+This knowledge enables her to learn songs in any language she wishes to perform.

-I am overjoyed that Claire is now a student at Pima College where she is studying music education with a major in voice.
-I have told her that she can join my studio when she gets her degree and I know that she will be a great voice teacher.
+I am thrilled that Claire is now a student at Pima College, studying music education with a major in voice.
+I have told her that she can join my studio when she graduates, and I am confident she will become a great voice teacher.

 bottom of page